David Myatt: Occultism

-The doctrine of the Order of Nine Angles is complex and multifaceted.
+The ONA has an elaborate mythology and its actual origins are confused.
+It may have been a preexisting pagan group before Myatt's involvement; in 1974, it became a theistic Satanist organization once the leadership was allegedly taken over by Myatt.
+The Order of Nine Angles identify as theistic Satanists and affirm to practice "traditional Satanism".
 Sociologist of religion Massimo Introvigne defined it as "a synthesis of three different currents: hermetic, pagan, and Satanist".
-The medievalist and professor of Religious studies Connell Monette dismissed the Satanic features of the ONA as "cosmetic" and contended that "its core mythos and cosmology are genuinely hermetic".
-According to the scholar of Western esotericism Nicholas Goodrick-Clarke, "the ONA celebrated the dark, destructive side of life through anti-Christian, elitist, and Social Darwinist doctrines", together with the organization's implicit ties to Neo-Nazism and the appraisal of National Socialism.
+According to the scholar of Western esotericism Nicholas Goodrick-Clarke, "the ONA celebrated the dark, destructive side of life through anti-Christian, elitist, and Social Darwinist doctrines", together with the organization's implicit ties to neo-Nazism and the appraisal of National Socialism.
+He was a friend and close associate of Victor Morris, a fellow British neo-Nazi Satanist who established the magazine Dark Lily in the late 1970s.